Azure/connected-vehicle-samples/invehicle/FileUpload/README.md

 ## Introduction
 The File Upload Module is a sample pattern through which vehicles can send files directly to cloud storage.
 Also known as "FatPipe," this sample pattern lets vehicles send files that are too large for MQTT payloads.

-This sample is comprised of edge components (the majority of files, found in the root directory), and cloud components in the [cloudExtensions](./cloudExtensions/) directory.
+This sample is comprised of edge components (the majority of files, found in this directory), and cloud components in the [devex samples](../../tools/devex/samples/) directory.
 These cloud components are extensions that are to be called by an MCVP resource.

 ## Prerequisites
 1. VAS (Vehicle Abstraction Service) must be compiled and ready to run.